bonitasoft/bonita-doc/md/bdm-access-control.md

 **7. Adding access control on attributes**

-It is possible to use both this security and the A ccess Control feature, that grants access to full business objects or attributes.
+It is possible to use both this security and the Access Control feature, that grants access to full business objects or attributes.
 For example, if you decide that the attribute 'medicalComment' should not be visible to teachers, you can create rules on the object *Request* and deploy the Access Control file.
 This attribute will not be returned by the *findBySubject* request.